 Ragtime music also found a niche providing background music for many early computer games, particular those titles involving cartoon characters exploring levels and solving fun puzzles (see our article video game music history for more detail).
 Sometimes existing ragtime pieces would be employed directly such as on the "Repton" series released for the BBC micro and other platforms.
 The original Repton game used George Botsford's "Black and White Rag" and the sequel Repton 2 used Scott Joplin's The Chrysanthemum.
 Joplin's "Fig Leaf Rag" has also been used in computer games, while the arcade game "Ms. Pac-Man" (later converted to NES) used a short original ragtime piece for its "Chase" music.
 Also on Nintendo platforms, Koji Kondo used a lively amalgam of ragtime and calypso styles for his music to the original "Super Mario Brothers".
 The Super Mario Brothers Theme stayed with the game series in a variety of different arrangements.

 Below you will find a list of the key ragtime composers and a selection of ragtime pieces which are free to download for personal use.
 However it is fair to say that many piano rags are a little bit difficult to play, particularly for young players with small fingers.
 However much ragtime has been arranged into simpler versions so that even the less-experienced pianist can have a go.
-If you want to try the original more difficult pieces then scroll down to the composer section below, but if you would rather start by playing some simplyfied version then we suggest the following sheet music collections from external websites as suitable starting points for the young pianist interested in ragtime:
+If you want to sample some of our mfiles sheet music then scroll down to the composer section below, but if you prefer your sheet music to come in books then we suggest the following collections which can be found on Sheet Music Plus:

 Now scroll down the page to find links to ragtime sheet music by Scott Joplin, James Scott and other composers.